jeremybarbet/react-native-modalize/docs/PROPS.md

 Define the style of the root modal component.

+?> Useful if you want to change zIndex or the elevation to display Modalize.

+!> This object overwrites the [default styles](https://github.com/jeremybarbet/react-native-modalize/blob/master/src/styles.ts#L8-L15), which uses `StyleSheet.absoluteFill`, if you change it, it might renders in a weird way.

 | Type  | Required |
 | ----- | -------- |
 | style | No       |